aws-amplify/amplify-js/docs/media/angular_guide.md

 Photo Picker component will render a file upload control that will allow choosing a local image and uploading it to Amazon S3.
 Once an image is selected, a base64 encoded image preview will be displayed automatically.

-Before using this component, please be sure that you have activated [*user-files* with AWS Mobile CLI](https://docs.aws.amazon.com/aws-mobile/latest/developerguide/aws-mobile-cli-reference.html):
+Before using this component, please be sure that you have activated [*user-files* with Amplify CLI](https://docs.aws.amazon.com/aws-mobile/latest/developerguide/aws-mobile-cli-reference.html):

 ```bash
 $ awsmobile user-files enable